 Sue: Yes, speak with an English accent, please.
 That would be a brilliant idea.
 It’s a shame – she’s a really good actress but the accent makes her sound a bit whiny.
 I’m sure I’ll get used to it, though.

 Jek’s hairy hands caress Peri’s features on a monitor screen.

 Sue: Is it Richard Keys?

-That’s my favourite moment in the experiment so far.
+That has to be my favourite moment in this experiment so far.

 Sue: This is shot very differently to anything we’ve ever seen before.
 You don’t get that many dissolves in your average Doctor Who.
 This cell is beautifully lit, too.
 It’s oozing atmosphere.
 The music is excellent as well.